ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

       - *factor*: The `Double` value to multiply the retry counter with, to define the delay factor (`retryCount * factor`).
 - **`rm.monitorRefreshMS`**: The interval (in milliseconds) used by the ReactiveMongo monitor to refresh the node set (default: 10s); The minimal value is 100ms.

 > The option `sslEnabled` is needed if the MongoDB server is requiring SSL (`mongod --sslMode requireSSL`).
-The related option `sslAllowsInvalidCert` is required is the server allows invalid certificate (`mongod --sslAllowInvalidCertificates`).
+The related option `sslAllowsInvalidCert` is required if the server allows invalid certificate (`mongod --sslAllowInvalidCertificates`).

 If the connection pool is defined by an URI, then the options can be given after the `?` separator: